Microsoft says users are protected from alleged NSA malware

 “Most of the exploits are already patched,” Misner said.

-The post tamped down fears expressed by some researchers that the digital espionage toolkit made public by TheShadowBrokers took advantage of undisclosed vulnerabilities in Microsoft’s code.
+The post knocked back warnings from some researchers that the digital espionage toolkit made public by TheShadowBrokers took advantage of undisclosed vulnerabilities in Microsoft’s code.
 That would have been a potentially damaging development because such tools could swiftly be repurposed to strike across the company’s massive customer base.

 Those fears appear to have been prompted by experts using even slightly out-of-date versions of Windows in their labs.
 One of Microsoft’s fixes, also called a patch, was only released last month .